State-of-the-Art Diagnostic Services

 Tilt Table Test

 A tilt table test is a non-invasive test to help aid in the diagnosis of common symptoms such as dizziness, loss of consciousness, or changes in heart rate and blood pressure.
 Continuous monitoring of your heart rate and blood pressure are performed while you stand almost upright on a specialized table.
+An IV will be inserted for this exam.

 Transesophageal Echocardiogram (TEE)

 This test is an alternate way to perform an echocardiogram of the heart.
 This procedure involves passing a special probe into your esophagus, while you are sedated, to view any structural abnormalities of the heart.
+3D images can be obtained to get a better view of the hearts anatomy.

 For answers to your questions about the diagnostic tests available in McHenry or Woodstock, visit the Heart Center FAQ page or call (815) 759-4050.